Reference Class Selection in Similarity-Based Forecasting of Sales Growth: Reference Class Selection

 \subsection{Theoretical Framework}

 We aim to forecast $Y_{i,t+h}$, i.e. an $h$-step ahead forecast of the random variable $\{Y_{i,t}\}$ for firm $i$ at time $t$.
 In the following applications this will be the sales growth but basically it could be any other quantity of interest.
-At this point we assume that a sufficient amount of historical data of additional firms is available in order to assess the distribution.
+At this point we assume that a sufficient amount of historical data of additional firms is available in order to assess the distribution of $Y_{i,t+h}$.
 We base the reference class on a specific reference characteristic $\{X_{i, t}\}$.\footnote{For sake of readability we have restricted the notation in such a way that the subsequent applications are covered.
-In principle, the model also allows for several reference characteristics with time series properties.} The idea is now to find firms $j$ which are similar to firm $i$ with respect to the reference characteristic in the past and in some norm $\vert \vert \cdot \vert \vert$, i.e.
+In principle, the model also allows for several reference characteristics with time series properties.} The idea is now to build a reference class $J$ by finding firms $j$ in the past which are similar to firm $i$ with respect to the reference characteristic and in some norm $\vert \vert \cdot \vert \vert$, i.e.

-shall be \textit{small}, where $s + h\leq t$, to build a reference class $J$.
+shall be \textit{small}, where $s + h\leq t$ to ensure the realization of $Y_{j,s+h}$ is available.
 For example, we could use all companies which had an operating margin $\pm 1$ percentage points in comparison to the actual margin of firm $i$ during the last 10 years.
 Figure \ref{fig:clusterbad} illustrates the difference of our approach to a classical cluster analysis.
 We do not try to find disjoint clusters of firms, but aim at finding neighbors for each firm separately.
 A forecast for the distribution of $Y_{i,t+h}$, which is used as an outside view, is now given by the empirical distribution of the values $Y_{j,s+h}$, $(j,s)\in J$.